Safdari10/AI-InsuranceRecommender/frontend/README.md

 pnpm test
 ```

-This will execute all the test cases defined in the project.
+This will execute all the test cases defined in the app.

 ## Linting